beautyjoy/beautyjoy.github.io/_posts/2020-06-10-bjc-2020-census-survey.md

 3. Take no more than 5-10 minutes to complete.

 Please contact us at [contact@bjc.berkeley.edu](mailto:contact@bjc.berkeley.edu) with any questions.

-If you are NOT a current or former BJC teacher, please reply with your position/role and your affiliation to BJC to help clean up the BJC database.

 [TAKE THE SURVEY][survey-link]